darya/framework/README.md

 ##### Creating a model

 Model attribute keys are currently prefixed with the class name and an underscore (`classname_`) by default.
+All attribute keys are treated case-insensitively

 This prefix does not need to be used when accessing attributes; only when setting data.
+To prevent the use of a prefix simply set the `protected $fieldPrefix = '';` property on your model.

 ```php
 use Darya\Mvc\Model;